-Based on the quality and professional nature of the submitted documents associated with the Step 1 review for this project, and the ISRP review the Council staff recommends the following to the Fish and Wildlife Committee.
+Based on the quality and professional nature of the submitted documents associated with the Step 1 review for this project, and the ISRP review the Fish and Wildlife Committee recommends the following to the Council.

-- Council staff recommends that the Fish and Wildlife Committee approve proceeding to Step2/3 (i.e., a design/build approach) of this project.
+- The Fish and Wildlife Committee recommends that the Council approve proceeding to Step2/3 (i.e., a design/build approach) of this project.
 This recommendation is conditioned on the understanding that the additional information requested by the ISRP (ISRP document 2012-8), as outlined above, be addressed as part of the Step 2/3 submittal and review process.
-This recommendation is also contingent upon the understanding that the final construction contract will be negotiated at the completion of the final design and after Council approval of the Step 2/3 documents. - Council staff requests that the Fish and Wildlife Committee request confirmation, as part of the revised master plan, of final costs associated with the entire Crystal Springs Fish Hatchery and associated support facilities, including confirmation of cost share and inkind contributions.
+This recommendation is also contingent upon the understanding that the final construction contract will be negotiated at the completion of the final design and after Council approval of the Step 2/3 documents. - The Fish and Wildlife Committee recommends that the Council request confirmation, as part of the revised master plan, of final costs associated with the entire Crystal Springs Fish Hatchery and associated support facilities, including confirmation of cost share and in-kind contributions.